huangjunwen/sqlw-mysql/README.md

 # SQL wrapper code generator for MySQL [![Go Report Card](https://goreportcard.com/badge/github.com/huangjunwen/sqlw-mysql)](https://goreportcard.com/report/github.com/huangjunwen/sqlw-mysql)

-`sqlw-mysql` is a CLI tool to generate go wrapper code for your MySQL database and queries.
+`sqlw-mysql` is a CLI tool to generate go wrapper code (or any text source) for your MySQL database and queries.

 ## Table of Contents